 In 2015, Andrew co-created and co-wrote the web series The Small Time with Jack Canfora.
 He stars in the series as hapless literary agent Ben Bernstein.
 The series also stars Jill Eikenberry and Michael Tucker – best known as Ann Kelsey and Stuart Markowitz from L.A.
 Law – as Ben’s successful self-help author parents.
 The pilot has garnered significant industry attention, winning the Webby Award in 2016 for Best Writing, Online Film & Video.
 The Webby Awards also recognized the pilot as an Official Honoree in the category of Comedy: Long Form or Series.
 The show won a Gold Award at the D.C.
 Web Fest in 2016, and was named “Best Web Series” at the 2016 Blackbird Film Festival.
 The Small Time has been an Official Selection at numerous film and web festivals, including FirstGlance Film Festal Los Angeles, Irvine International Film Festival, T.O.
 WebFest, SAG-AFTRA Short Film Showcase, and Katra Film Series.
 Most recently, the pilot was accepted as an Official Selection of the New York TV Festival for its flagship Independent Pilot Competition.
-Look for more episodes of The Small Time in 2017.
+Visit The Small Time’s website here.

 A busy and in-demand voice over actor, Andrew has voiced nearly 400 promos and commericals.

 Andrew holds an M.F.A. from the American Conservatory Theater’s Advanced Training Program and a B.A. in Drama from Duke University, where he trained under Robert Hobbs.